Complete Guide to the Copenhagen Public Transport

 First off, why should you consider using public transport instead of driving or walking everywhere?
 Well, Copenhagen is one of the most bike- and transit-friendly cities in the world.
 The city’s metro, buses, and trains are well-connected and run frequently, making them a great choice for daily commutes or weekend adventures.

-Plus, if you’re living in Denmark, you’ll soon notice that using public transport is part of the local lifestyle -whether it’s commuting to work or heading out for a hygge-filled evening.
+Plus, if you’re living in Denmark, you’ll soon notice that using public transport is part of the local lifestyle – whether it’s commuting to work or heading out for an evening filled with hygge.

 The public transport system is also eco-friendly, which fits right in with Denmark’s sustainability goals.
 So, not only will you be saving money and time, but you’ll also be doing your bit for the environment!